 World War I caused the first devastating blow that would lead to Mogollon’s demise.
 During this time, the demand for gold and silver dropped, and many of Mogollon’s mines shut down.
 By 1930, the town supported only about two hundred people.

-It recovered some in the late 1930s when gold prices went up again, but its renewed life was short lived.
+It recovered some in the late 1930s when gold prices went up again, but its renewed life was short-lived.
 World War II again slashed gold values and a devastating fire in 1942 nearly reduced it immediately to a complete ghost town.

-However, once again its few remaining residents persevered as the Little Fanny Mine continued to produce until the early 1950s, when finally, it too, would stand forever silent.
+However, its few remaining residents persevered once again as the Little Fanny Mine continued to produce until the early 1950s, when finally, it too, would stand forever silent.
 Over the years, Mogollon Mines produced nearly 20 million dollars in gold and silver.

 One of the most impressive buildings is the Silver Creek Inn, which continues to serve customers today in an 1885 two-story adobe structure was known as the Mogollon House.
 Built by Frank Lauderbaugh and operated by Henry Johnson, the Mogollon House rented upstairs rooms and sold food and merchandise on its first floor.

-In 1914, the building was sold to a Philadelphia barber named James Holland who opened a barbershop and general store on the first floor and continued to rent rooms on the upper level.
+In 1914, the building was sold to a Philadelphia barber named James Holland, who opened a barbershop and general store on the first floor and continued to rent rooms on the upper level.
 Holland continued to operate his businesses for more than three decades, until in 1948, with very few customers, he left the area and headed for California.
 A family then utilized the building as a home for many years.

 In 1980, it was purchased by Stan King, who renovated it into a bed and breakfast called the Silver Creek Inn.
 The historic building continues to cater to customers today, providing rooms with character and great food.
 However, it is only open very seasonally.

 Across the street stands a row of three historic stone buildings.
 The Mogollon Museum is housed in one of them, which once served as a general merchandise store for decades.
 Also, open seasonally, the museum displays local history and numerous mining artifacts.
-The museum is open weekends from May through October.
+The museum is open on weekends from May through October.
 Next to the museum stands the old Holland’s Furniture and Notions store, as well as another historic two-story building.

 Beyond the church and up a very steep hill, the road winds some two miles upward to Mogollon’s 1891 cemetery.
-In 1918, Mogollon, like places all over the world, suffered from the deadly influenza pandemic that erupted during the final stages of World War I. Legend tells us that there is a mass grave of flu victims at the cemetery due to people dying faster than they could bury them.
+In 1918, Mogollon, like places worldwide, suffered from the deadly influenza pandemic that erupted during the final stages of World War I. Legend tells us that there is a mass grave of flu victims at the cemetery due to people dying faster than they could bury them.
 However, there is no marked site.
 A high-clearance four-wheel-drive vehicle is required to drive up the rough road.

 Mogollon is about 12 miles northeast of Glenwood, New Mexico.
 To get there from Glenwood, take NM 180 about 3 miles northwest to NM-159 (Bursum Road) and turn right (east.)
 Bursom Road travels through the San Francisco River Valley, at first slowly climbing through fertile ranchlands for about two miles before quickly ascending the west flank of the Mogollon Mountains.